 Plan to arrive at the boat terminal at least one hour prior to departure time.
-Paid overnight parking is available through the Queen Mary.
+Overnight parking is available at the terminal.
 Upon arrival at the boat terminal, the lead chaperone needs to check in with the Catalina Classic Cruises representative and give the total number in your group along with your Boat Manifest (see Section 5).
 Groups will not use tickets for transportation.